sane/sane/docs.md

 # Sane Stack

-Sane - A Javascript fullstack and cli that uses two of the best frameworks, [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), so you can rapidly create production-ready web applications.
-It takes away all the complications of setting up the backend and frontend environment, embracing convention-over-configuration, so you can focus just on shipping your app.
-Additionally this cli supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and making deployment easy.
+A Javascript fullstack and cli that lets you rapidly create production-ready web applications using [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), giving you [Docker](https://www.docker.com/), generators support and much more.

 **NOTE: This project, while exciting, is still an early prototype.
 It is mostly stable but is being iterated with feature changes and improvements quite quickly.**